The Great Debate Over Hair Growth – What You Need to Know

 Gender-Based Hair Products

 Men may need beard oils and DHT blockers.
-Women benefit from thickening serums or hormonal treatments.
+Women benefit from thickening serums, hormonal treatments, or even a DIY hair serum made with natural ingredients to support healthier growth.

 Natural Remedies for Hair Growth